FormulaCode: Evaluating Agentic Optimization on Large Codebases: Dataset Construction Details

 Finally, we must ensure that every retained task reflects a statistically significant and reproducible performance change.
 Because timing measurements are inherently noisy (e.g., due to OS scheduling, background load, and CPU power management), we adopt the statistical significance validation procedure used by ASV to verify that the observed differences between two code states are significant under repeated measurement on commodity hardware.

 \paragraph{Measurement protocol.} All experiments are run on an AWS EC2 instance specified in \S\ref{sec:a.expt.tbenchmods} to ensures hardware isolation.
-For each candidate pull request, we execute the expert-selected workloads $\texttt{Workloads}=\{w_1,\dots,w_n\}$ on both the baseline codebase $\texttt{Code}_0$ and the human-optimized codebase $\texttt{Code}^*_{\texttt{expert}}$ on the same instance.
-For each workload $w_i$, ASV repeatedly evaluates the benchmark under a warm-up and multi-sample timing protocol (with interleaved rounds when enabled), yielding independent sample sets of observed runtimes for the baseline and human-edited codebases:
+For each candidate pull request, we execute the expert-selected workloads $\texttt{Workloads}=\{w_1,\dots,w_n\}$ on both the baseline codebase $\texttt{Code}_0$ and the expert-optimized codebase $\texttt{Code}^*_{\texttt{expert}}$ on the same instance.
+For each workload $w_i$, ASV repeatedly evaluates the benchmark under a warm-up and multi-sample timing protocol (with interleaved rounds when enabled), yielding independent sample sets of observed runtimes for the baseline and expert-edited codebases:

-where $X_i$ and $Y_i$ denote the set of measurements for workload $w_i$ from the baseline and human edited code respectively.
+where $X_i$ and $Y_i$ denote the set of measurements for workload $w_i$ from the baseline and expert-edited code respectively.
 We preserve ASV's default sampling parameters (unless a repository overrides it via workload-specific attributes), so that the resulting statistical decision procedure matches common practice in the Python benchmarking ecosystem.
+The Python benchmarking community emphasizes collecting sufficiently independent measurements over a finite duration rather than enforcing a fixed repetition count.
+In practice, ASV defaults to collecting between 2 and 40 measurements per workload through adaptive stopping, where additional samples are drawn until the estimate converges or the maximum is reached.
+These defaults can be adjusted on a per-workload basis to match the characteristics of their specific benchmarks.

 \paragraph{Mann--Whitney U test.} To test whether $\texttt{Code}_0$ and $\texttt{Code}^*_{\texttt{expert}}$ exhibit different performance distributions for a workload, we use the Mann--Whitney U test \citep{mann1947test}, a non-parametric two-sample test based on rank ordering.
 Formally, for samples $X_i$ and $Y_i$, the $U$ statistic can be written as